Tag Archive for: Loper Bright

 Crime involving moral turpitude

 In Solis-Flores v.
-Garland/Bondi (4th Cir.
-2023, reaffirmed 2025), the U.S. Court of Appeals for the Fourth Circuit held that a Virginia conviction for receipt of stolen property (VA Code § 18.2-108) is a crime involving moral turpitude (CIMT).
+Bondi (4th Cir.
+2025), the Fourth Circuit held that a Virginia conviction for receipt of stolen property (VA Code § 18.2-108) is a crime involving moral turpitude (CIMT).
 The court determined that knowingly possessing stolen goods with dishonest intent is inherently base and constitutes a CIMT.

 In another Fourth Circuit case, Chavez v.
-Bondi, the petitioner Chavez contended that petit larceny under a Virginia penal provision isn’t a CIMT because it doesn’t require a sufficiently culpable mental state and doesn’t involve reprehensible conduct.
+Bondi (4th Cir.
+2025) the petitioner Chavez contended that petit larceny under a Virginia penal provision isn’t a CIMT because it doesn’t require a sufficiently culpable mental state and doesn’t involve reprehensible conduct.

 Jurisdiction and defective Notice to Appears

-In the defective NTA litigation (omission of time/place), a Second Circuit decision in Penaranda Arevalo v.
-Bondi addressed a Loper Bright argument.
-The panel recited that in Loper Bright, the Supreme Court held that under the APA courts “may not defer to an agency interpretation of the law simply because a statute is ambiguous,” overruling Chevron.
-But the court held that Loper Bright did not change its existing precedent in Banegas Gomez v.
-Barr, which had already concluded that NTA defects do not strip immigration court jurisdiction because “no ‘statutory glue bonds the Immigration Court’s jurisdiction to § 1229(a)’s requirements.”
+In the defective NTA litigation (omission of time/place), the Second Circuit in Penaranda Arevalo v.
+Bondi (2d Cir.
+2025) addressed Loper Bright but held that Loper Bright did not change its existing precedent in Banegas Gomez v.
+Barr (2d Cir.
+2019), which had already concluded that NTA defects do not strip immigration court jurisdiction because “no ‘statutory glue bonds the Immigration Court’s jurisdiction to § 1229(a)’s requirements.”

 Exceptional and Extremely Unusual Hardship

-In Moctezuma – Reyes v.
-Garland the Sixth Circuit addressed the question of how much deference should be given to BIA’s interpretation of the meaning of “exceptional and extremely unusual hardship.”
+In Moctezuma–Reyes v.
+Garland (6th Cir.
+2024), the Sixth Circuit addressed the question of how much deference should be given to BIA’s interpretation of the meaning of “exceptional and extremely unusual hardship.”
 Even in light of Loper Bright, the Court developed a two part test – courts can still defer to agency interpretations if the statute uses broad language and makes clear that “Congress expressly and explicitly delegated discretion to the agency”.

 The Court affirmed the BIA’s denial of cancellation of removal under this new standard as the petitioner did not meet the stringent “exceptional and extremely unusual hardship” standard under the two part test.

-The case is widely cited as one of the first major tests of how courts handle agency interpretations following the Supreme Court’s 2024 decision in Loper Bright.
+The case is widely cited as one of the first major tests of how courts handle agency interpretations following Loper Bright.
 Rather than automatically deferring to the BIA’s interpretation of “hardship,” the Sixth Circuit conducted its own statutory analysis.
 It concluded that while courts must now use their own judgment to interpret laws, they can still find agency interpretations “informative” and “persuasive” if they align with the statute’s text.

 When Does a Child Stop Being a Child for Cancellation Hardship

-How Loper Bright affects deference to the BIA decision in Matter of Isidro-Zamorano, which that the held that a qualifying child who turns 21 before the adjudication of her parent’s application for cancellation of removal does not remain a qualifying relative under the hardship requirement of § 1229b(b)(1)(D).
+How Loper Bright affects deference to the BIA decision in Matter of Isidro-Zamorano, which that the held that a qualifying child who turns 21 before the adjudication of her parent’s application for cancellation of removal does not remain a qualifying relative under the hardship requirement of § 1229b(b)(1)(D), and

 Whether Loper Bright allows courts to adopt a more noncitizen-favorable age-fixing rule (e.g., at application filing), especially where agency delay caused aging out.

-In the decisions below, courts uniformly acknowledge that Chevron is gone, but most still adopt the “final decision” / continuing-application approach, either because the text is “unambiguous” or because the BIA’s reading remains the most persuasive under non-deferential review.
+In the decisions discussed below, courts uniformly acknowledge that Chevron is gone, but most still adopt the final decision/ continuing-application approach, either because the text is “unambiguous” or because the BIA’s reading remains the most persuasive under a non-deferential review.

 In Diaz-Arellano v.
-U.S. Att’y Gen., 120 F.4th 722 (11th Cir.
-2024), the Eleventh Circuit addressed when a child must be under 21 to qualify for cancellation of removal under § 1229b(b)(1)(D).
-The Court noted that after briefing and argument, the Supreme Court in Loper Bright “formally overruled the Chevron deference regime.”
+U.S. Att’y Gen (11th Cir.
+2025), the Eleventh Circuit addressed when a child must be under 21 to qualify for cancellation of removal under § 1229b(b)(1)(D).
+The Court noted that Loper Bright “formally overruled Chevron deference.”
 It stated that, with Chevron “out of the picture,” the court must exercise its “independent judgment” when reviewing the BIA’s decision and “exercise that interpretive authority whether or not the governing statute is ambiguous.”

 The panel then held that the text of § 1229b(b)(1)(D) unambiguously requires a qualifying relative at the time the immigration court finalizes its decision on the application.
 It explained that, if an applicant proceeds based on hardship to a child, “there must be a child—an unmarried person under the age of twenty-one—when the final decision on cancellation of removal is made.”